 Credibility can be diminished by the behaviour of the leader

 Inconveniently, I’ve always had a conscience for some reason.
 This is not a holier than thou admission, it is just telling it how it is.
-It doesn’t mean I’ve always done the right thing, in fact I could fill this page with actions and reactions I’ve made over the years which make me positively cringe and in the process have ruined my credibility.
+It doesn’t mean I’ve always done the right thing.
+In fact, I could fill this page with actions and reactions I’ve made over the years.
+Some of which make me positively cringe and in the process have ruined my credibility.

-As I grew, I realised that the stab in the abdomen was a warning that I was pretty much going to get myself into trouble, and that I was on the wrong track.
-It took me years to listen, but when I did, I realised inside me I had a brilliant guidance system which if I listened hard enough would help keep me out of trouble.
-I think I was lucky though born with a preference for intuition, even though my ego like an unruly rebellious child simply wanted to ignore it much of the time.
+As I grew, I realised that the stab in the abdomen was a warning that I was pretty much going to get myself into trouble.
+That I was on the wrong track.
+It took me years to listen, but when I did, I realised inside me I had a brilliant guidance system.
+To which if I listened hard enough would help keep me out of trouble.
+I think I was lucky born with a preference for intuition, even though my ego like an unruly rebellious child simply wanted to ignore it much of the time.

 The third I want to highlight is to live a life of contribution.
 Definitely the most challenging tasks my intuition kept hammering home to me.
-Although I was always pretty motivated at work (ok, some would say a workaholic), it was only up until a very few years ago I was driven by my own desire to do a good job, my main motivation being to demonstrate to and give my kids a better life.
-My kids are pretty much grown up now, so once I realised I had kind of achieved that goal, a mini depression set in because I had lost my purpose.
-And of course, this was just the opportunity my intuition had been waiting for!
+Although I was always pretty motivated at work it was only up until a few years ago I was driven by my own desire to do a good job.
+My main motivation was to demonstrate and give my kids a better life.
+My kids are pretty much grown up now, so once I realised I had achieved that goal, a mini-depression set in because I had lost my purpose.
+This was just the opportunity my intuition had been waiting for.
 The only way I was able to regain my sense of purpose was to start down the path of contribution.

 Its vital leaders get in touch with their intuition, because when they do, decision making doesn’t come any easier, but it does have better results.
 I have found, through both bitter experience and observing others, many ways leaders destroy their credibility and lose the trust of their team.
 The following are for me the most prevalent.

-These mistakes of course, are not limited to leaders and managers; they demonstrate the character of you as a person.
+These mistakes are not limited to leaders and managers; they demonstrate the character of you as a person.
 So today, ask yourself if you are making these mistakes.
-If you are don’t worry, we are all do to an extent.
+If you are don’t worry, we are all doing to an extent.
 But with awareness comes change and an increase in credibility with yourself, your team and wider environment.

 Don’t act with integrity